 Our company started as an idea to sell parts for American Hot Rods to German customers over 11 years ago.
 It did not stay like that for long.
 Today the Velocity Automotive GmbH is specialized in selling parts for American cars throughout Europe.
 We supply parts for vintage cars as well as late-model vehicles.

 What project management tool do you use?
 Why do you additionally demand a time clock for it?

 As a primary project management tool, we’re using Asana.
 It is the easiest way for teams to track work and get results.
 It lets you know who is doing what, by when.
 No matter if it is a one-time task or repeating daily or weekly business: communication and organization work just fine with Asana.

 With Asana app, there are numerous advantages combined: intuitive interfaces, variable evaluation options, and a very practical Everhour integration that allows us to track times of Asana projects and tasks even when days are stressful.

 We‘ve worked with Excel before, which was not practical for us 🙂

 On the very top of advantages stands how easy it is to switch between tasks while remaining time tracking.
-With a browser extension you can simply choose another task from the recent entries and start tracking time right away.
+With a browser extension, you can simply choose another task from the recent entries and start tracking time right away.

-Second, is the ability to build a report showing various types of information I need, and at the same be selective which piece of information to show.
+Second, is the ability to build a report showing various types of information I need, and at the same be selective about which piece of information to show.

 And thanks for a great photo of your team all together.
 Pass kudos to everyone!